ni/nimi-python/docs/niscope/class.rst

         Specifies the polarity of pulses that trigger the oscilloscope for runt triggering.

         When set to :py:data:`~niscope.RuntPolarity.POSITIVE`, the oscilloscope triggers when the following conditions are met:
-            * The leading edge of a pulse crosses the :py:data:`niscope.Session.runt_low_threshold` in a positive direction;
+            * The leading edge of a pulse crosses the :py:attr:`niscope.Session.runt_low_threshold` in a positive direction;
-            * The trailing edge of the pulse crosses the :py:data:`niscope.Session.runt_low_threshold` in a negative direction; and
+            * The trailing edge of the pulse crosses the :py:attr:`niscope.Session.runt_low_threshold` in a negative direction; and
-            * No portion of the pulse crosses the :py:data:`niscope.Session.runt_high_threshold`.
+            * No portion of the pulse crosses the :py:attr:`niscope.Session.runt_high_threshold`.

         When set to :py:data:`~niscope.RuntPolarity.NEGATIVE`, the oscilloscope triggers when the following conditions are met:
-            * The leading edge of a pulse crosses the :py:data:`niscope.Session.runt_high_threshold` in a negative direction;
+            * The leading edge of a pulse crosses the :py:attr:`niscope.Session.runt_high_threshold` in a negative direction;
-            * The trailing edge of the pulse crosses the :py:data:`niscope.Session.runt_high_threshold` in a positive direction; and
+            * The trailing edge of the pulse crosses the :py:attr:`niscope.Session.runt_high_threshold` in a positive direction; and
-            * No portion of the pulse crosses the :py:data:`niscope.Session.runt_low_threshold`.
+            * No portion of the pulse crosses the :py:attr:`niscope.Session.runt_low_threshold`.

         When set to :py:data:`~niscope.RuntPolarity.EITHER`, the oscilloscope triggers in either case.